IHTSDO/release-validation-framework/README.md

 Importing Assertions
 --------------------
-Assertions can currently be imported from copies of the legacy implementation (RAT) configuration files included in this project.
+Assertions are currently imported from copies of the legacy implementation (RAT) configuration files included in this project.
 ```